alexanderepstein/bsupdate/README.md

 * Make sure to check the assumptions section of the README as if these assumptions are not met it will not work without some tinkering

 ## Assumptions
 * All updates come through the form of github releases.
-Releases are not created for unstable versions.
+* Releases for unstable versions do not change the number on the version tag but add either a,b,rc to the end.
+The updater will not consider these as updates to end users.

 ## Adding the -u/--update functionality in your script